phasi/drouter/README.md

 ## Prerequisites

 - Docker Swarm (Supported API Version 1.40+)
+- HAProxy 2.1+ docker image (for example from docker hub)
 - Domain records (either)
   - Real ones pointed to your environment public IP or
   - Fake ones (point for example domain.com to 127.0.0.1 in your /etc/hosts)